koksyn/koksyn.github.io/_drafts/what-does-blockchain-developer-really-do.md

 because the logic behind them will be immutable on the blockchain.
 In particular, these may be agreements between parties, companies, persons, institutions.
-It opens up a completely new possibilities like peer-to-peer financial instruments (so called DeFi), borrows, decentralized chats, authentication mechanisms, ownership of non-fungible data (NFT) and so on and so forth.
+It opens up a completely new possibilities like peer-to-peer financial instruments (so called DeFi), borrows, decentralized chats, authentication mechanisms, ownership of non-fungible tokens (NFT) and so on and so forth.

 It's worth mentioning, that the code of Smart Contracts deployed on the Blockchain is (mainly) immutable, so you have to shift your approach about maintenance and development of those.
 If there will be an error inside code,